-At Safe Child Thailand, we strongly believe that every child deserves to go to school and to grow up in a loving family, and every family should be able to access services to support a nurturing and caring home.
+At Safe Child Thailand, we strongly support the right of every child to go to school and to grow up in a loving family, and believe every family should be able to access services to support a nurturing and caring home.
 We have seen that through education and social support we can break the stigma of disabilities, provide children with disabilities opportunity and break the cycle of poverty.

 With your support we are providing: